-A limited pension is payable for a year to a pregnant widow younger than age 50 with no dependent children; the benefit continues if the child is born and is eligible for benefits.
+A limited pension is paid for a year to a widow(er) younger than the age 50 with no dependent children.

-Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student) receives 25% of the pension paid or payable to the deceased; 50% for a full orphan.
+Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student, no limit if disabled) receives 25% of the pension paid or payable to the deceased; 50% for a full orphan.

-Dependent parents aged 60 or older may receive up to 50% of the pension paid or payable to the deceased.
+Dependent parent's pension (in the absence of other eligible survivors): Each eligible parent receives up to 50% of the pension paid or payable to the deceased.

-The total survivor pension must not exceed 100% of the deceased's old-age pension or disability pension.
+All survivor benefits combined must not exceed 100% of the deceased's old-age pension or disability pension.